ArchipelagoMW/Archipelago/docs/adding games.md

 ![Gato Roboto Root Directory in Window's Explorer](./img/gato-roboto-directory.png)

 Our last example is the game Gato Roboto.
 This game is made in GameMaker, which is another green flag to look out for.
 The giveaway is the file titled "data.win".
 This immediately tips us off that this game was made in GameMaker.
+For modifying GameMaker games the [Undertale Mod Tool](https://github.com/krzys-h/UndertaleModTool) is incredibly helpful.

 This isn't all you'll ever see looking at game files, but it's a good place to start.
 As a general rule, the more files a game has out in plain sight, the more you'll be able to change.